John Hummer

-John Hummer (born May 4, 1948) is an American venture capitalist and retired professional basketball player who was an original member of the Buffalo Braves after starring for the Princeton Tigers men's basketball team.
+John R. Hummer (born May 4, 1948) is an American venture capitalist and retired professional basketball player who was an original member of the Buffalo Braves after starring for the Princeton Tigers men's basketball team.
 He also led his high school to the 1966 Virginia State 1A championship and helped Princeton earn a 1967–68 co-Ivy League Championship as well as a 1968–69 outright Ivy League Championship.
 Over the course of his basketball career, he was coached by four National Basketball Hall of Fame members.

 In college, Hummer was a three-time All-Ivy League selection (first-team: 1969 and 1970, second team: 1968).
 He played for two Ivy League champion teams and served as team captain as a senior.
 He was a part of the first of head coach Pete Carril's thirteen Ivy League champions (1968), eleven NCAA Division I men's basketball tournament teams (1969) and three undefeated conference champions (1969).
 Although Hummer set no statistical records, his name continues to be ranked high in the Princeton record book by many statistical measures.

 He played six seasons in the National Basketball Association (NBA) for the Braves, Chicago Bulls and Seattle SuperSonics.
 He was the 15th overall selection in the 1970 NBA draft and the first draft choice in the history of the Braves franchise.
 As a Braves draft choice, he was a somewhat controversial pick in a draft year with two All-American local products available.
 During his NBA career, he played for Hall of Famers Dolph Schayes, Bill Russell and Jack Ramsay.

 After his professional basketball career ended, he went to Stanford University to get an MBA in 1980.
 In 1989, Ann Winblad and he founded Hummer Winblad Venture Partners, a venture capital firm focusing on software companies.